Tribes, Native American rights groups hail Supreme Court's rejection of ICWA challenges

 The case, known as Haaland v.
 Brackeen, was brought by the states of Texas, Indiana and Louisiana and non-Native couples who sought to adopt or foster Native children.

-The case drew backing from conservative groups, some of which filed friend of the court briefs in support of the states and individuals.
+The case drew input from conservative groups, some of which filed friend of the court briefs in support of the states and individuals.

 Meanwhile, over 500 tribal nations and groups that work under the law indicated support for the law.